Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 For Windows, download the file: **Prover9-Mace4-v05-setup.exe** and follow the given instructions to download **MSVCP71.DLL** as well

-2. Clone this repository to the parent directory of where you installed Prover9 and Mace4.
-For example if you installed Prover9 at *C:\Program Files\Prover9-Mace4*, clone this repository in *C:\Program Files*
+2. Clone this repository to the parent's parent directory of where you installed Prover9 and Mace4.
+For example if you installed Prover9 at *C:\Program Files\Prover9-Mace4*, clone this repository in *C:*

 3. Use